business-applications/sample-websocket-terminal/README.md

 ```

 Note that step 3 here is optional and if you would rather not go through the process of setting up an api key
-on OpenWeatherMap it is ok, in this case skip step 3 and keep "OUR_API_KEY_HERE" as is in step 4.
+on OpenWeatherMap it is ok.
+In this case skip step 3 and keep "YOUR_API_KEY_HERE" as is in step 4.
 Your app will run
 fine, you just will not be able to get results for commands that start with "show temp for".

 ## Accessing your application